-Vasectomy reversal is performed in approximately 5% of men who have previously elected for vasectomy.1 At the time of vasectomy reversal, each surgeon makes a determination as to the most appropriate method of anastomostic reconstruction - vasovasostomy or if epididymal obstruction is suspected, vasoepididymostomy.2 It is well accepted that the occlusive nature of the vasectomy can cause back pressure on the epididymis and may lead to a secondary epididymal obstruction or epididymal dysfunction.3 Appreciating that the incidence of secondary epididymal obstruction following a vasectomy increases with longer vasal occlusion intervals (length of time from the vasectomy to vasectomy reversal), the vasal occlusion interval alone is not diagnostic of epididymal obstruction in any particular patient.^{1,4} During vasectomy reversal, intra-operative microscopic evaluation of the vasal fluid for sperm presence and quality can inform as to the likelihood of epididymal obstruction and need for a vasoepididymostomy.^{4,5} Thick, pasty or minimal vasal fluid that is devoid of sperm are features suggestive of epididymal obstruction and should prompt a surgeon to consider vasoepididymostomy.^{4,5} Moreover, both patency (sperm presence in the semen) and pregnancy rates following vasectomy reversal are influenced by the quality of sperm in the vasal fluid at the time of reversal.^{1,6} Despite its potential utility, the practice of intra-operative, microscopic vas fluid evaluation is not universal among "reproductive" surgeons.
-Some centers may not have intra-operative bench microscopy available.
-Some surgeons may only offer patients a vasovasostomy (not vasoepdidymostomy) and therefore are not influenced by vasal fluid characteristics or alternatively feel that the gross vasal fluid quality alone can predict epididymal obstruction and the need for a vasoepididymostomy.4
+Vasectomy reversal is performed in approximately 5% of men who have previously elected for vasectomy.1 At the time of vasectomy reversal, each surgeon makes a determination as to the most appropriate method of anastomostic reconstruction - vasovasostomy (VV), or if epididymal obstruction is suspected, vasoepididymostomy (VE).2 It is well-accepted that the occlusive nature of the vasectomy can cause back pressure on the epididymis and may lead to a secondary epididymal obstruction or epididymal dysfunction.3 Appreciating that the incidence of secondary epididymal obstruction following a vasectomy increases with longer vasal occlusion intervals (length of time from the vasectomy to vasectomy reversal), the vasal occlusion interval alone is not diagnostic of epididymal obstruction in any particular patient.^{1,4} During vasectomy reversal, intraoperative, microscopic evaluation of the vasal fluid for sperm presence and quality can inform as to the likelihood of epididymal obstruction and need for a vasoepididymostomy.^{4,5}

+Thick, pasty, or minimal vasal fluid that is devoid of sperm are features suggestive of epididymal obstruction and should prompt a surgeon to consider vasoepididymostomy.
+Moreover, both patency (sperm presence in the semen) and pregnancy rates following vasectomy reversal are influenced by the quality of sperm in the vasal fluid at the time of reversal.
+Despite its potential utility, the practice of intraoperative, microscopic vas fluid evaluation is not universal among "reproductive" surgeons.
+Some centers may not have intraoperative bench microscopy available.
+Some surgeons may only offer patients a VV (not VE) and therefore are not influenced by vasal fluid characteristics or alternatively feel that the gross vasal fluid quality alone can predict epididymal obstruction and the need for a vasoepididymostomy.

-In an effort to validate the utility of intra-operative microscopic vasal fluid evaluation, the current initiative correlates the predictive validity of vasal fluid characteristics with sperm presence and quality in a large contemporary series of vasectomy reversals.
+In an effort to validate the utility of intraoperative microscopic vasal fluid evaluation, the current initiative correlates the predictive validity of vasal fluid characteristics with sperm presence and quality in a large, contemporary series of vasectomy reversals.